chinesepowered/ethnyc/README.md

 - **Accessible** - Voice-first for everyone

 **Vitalik** is more than a shopping assistant - it's a glimpse into a world where technology disappears into the background, leaving only natural human interaction with instant, global, programmable money.

----

-*Built with ❤️ for the future of AR commerce*